The Only Way To Explain Tesla - Reflexivity Applied

 Nevertheless, if you dig into Soros's work you will find the perfect explanation of Tesla and how the company managed to survive amidst piling losses and negative cash flows.

-The main premises of the reflexivity theory is that we are all fallible, thus our opinions and analyses are always wrong because we don't have the capacity to comprehend this world and that fundamentals reflect on stock prices and vice versa, creating self reinforcing and self correcting trends in boom and bust cycles.
+The main premises of the reflexivity theory is that we are all fallible, thus our opinions and analyses are always wrong because we don't have the capacity to comprehend this world and that fundamentals reflect on stock prices and vice versa, creating self-reinforcing and self-correcting trends in boom and bust cycles.

 I discuss how the theory explains Tesla, how you should go about and what to watch if you are long, short or just thinking of doing something of that.

 Enjoy the video and I'm looking forward to your comments.
-At least in this article there shouldn't be comments about whether the Model 3 will become the most driven car in history because it doesn't matter if you are in investor, at least according to the reflexivity theory.
+At least in this article, there shouldn't be comments about whether the Model 3 will become the most driven car in history because it doesn't matter if you are an investor, at least according to the reflexivity theory.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.